nioto/wink.js/howto.md

 ## A look of the javascript code

-For each Rest resources, there is a corresponding method to call it.
+For each Rest resources, there is a corresponding Javascript method.

 ```java
 @Path("/")